 Wattage, watts-per-channel (wpc), power, and power-handling are all terms that get thrown around a lot at stereo and home theater stores.
 With all the talk of watts and power, one would naturally think they're pretty important.
 And power is certainly an important measure of how a given receiver or amplifier will perform.
-But if you don't understand what your salesperson means when she says "power" or "watts", you may well buy something that's less than ideal.
-This Hub seeks to explain what watts and power mean in the stereo and home theater world, and how to weigh watts and power against other factors that go into making a good purchase and getting the best value for your money.
+But if you don't understand what your salesperson means when she says "power" or "watts," you may well buy something that's less than ideal.
+This article seeks to explain what watts and power mean in the stereo and home theater world.
+It also covers how to weigh watts and power against other factors that go into making a good purchase and getting the best value for your money.

 Wattage and Power Defined

-"By the definitions of electric potential (volt) and current (ampere), work is done at a rate of one watt when one ampere flows through a potential difference of one volt.
+"By the definitions of electric potential (volt) and current (ampere), work is done at a rate of one watt when one ampere flows through a potential difference of one volt."
+Essentially, 1W=1V×1A.

 In other words, a watt is a measure of work.
 In the case of stereo and home theater systems, the work being done is moving the drivers (tweeters, mid-range, and woofers) back and forth inside your speakers.
 The power to do this work is supplied by an amplifier.
 This amplifier is either inside your receiver, or in its own cabinet.
 Take a look at the schematic below, showing all the different ways an amplifier can be packaged into a stereo or home theater.
 You can click on the image to see a larger view.

 If you've been into a stereo or home theater (HT) store, you've probably heard that watts matter.
 The higher in price you go, so go the watts.
 The best pieces are sometimes three or even four times more powerful—in terms of watts—than the least expensive gear.
 So how many watts do you need?
 Not as many as most of today's equipment manufacturers would have you believe, unfortunately.